bubbawan/mygeotrack/README.md

 mygeotrack
 ==========
 Simple web app for showing .geojson data on a map.
-Android client is planed in near future to update the geodata.
+Android client is planned in near future to update the geodata.